TokynBlast/pyTGM/README.md

 | **Build** |[![Compile C++](https://github.com/TokynBlast/pyTGM/actions/workflows/compile.yml/badge.svg)](https://github.com/TokynBlast/pyTGM/actions/workflows/compile.yml)| | |

 > [!warning]
-> The source code is going under some heavy development.<br>While it is, most of the time there will just be errors.
+> This is the source code.
+That means this is in development.
+After 5.0.0, we will be using branches instead of messing with the source code.

 > [!note]
 > This library could hypothetically run as early as 3.8, but it has never been tested.<br>3.11 works, with the exception of linting one time in earlier versions of code.